ultimosparc/web_email_script/README.md

     - It installs automatically all software which you need.
     - It setups automatically nginx as webserver.
     - It validates your new domain and customizes your webserver with all domains and subdomains.
     - It creates the first mail account and installs all TSL certificates and cronjobs.
-    - It creates DNS records for your registrar.
-    - It verifies the firewall settings and adjusts the ports in case of the ports are closed.
+    - It verifies the firewall settings and adjusts the ports if necessary.

 Remarks:

-    - Diactivate any webservice with systemctl stop <service name> that use port 80
+    - Disable any webservice with systemctl stop <service name> that use port 80
     - You need a Debian or Ubuntu server.
     - The IP of your maschine is connected with your DNS address.
-    - For any issue with the email server, check out https://github.com/LukeSmithxyz/emailwiz.
+    - For any issue with the email server, check out the remarks of https://github.com/LukeSmithxyz/emailwiz.